kyma-project/test-infra/docs/prow/component-jobs.md

 - You need to define a ProwJob according to steps defined in this section.
 - You need to add the job to a release from which you want it to be available.
 This requires some modifications to the created ProwJob.
 For details on how to do that, see [this](./release-jobs.md) document which explains how to work with the release jobs.

+> **NOTE:** Do not write jobs that emit secrets to the output!
+This can lead to severe problems.

 ### Create a presubmit job

 Presubmit jobs are jobs that run on pull requests (PRs).
 They validate changes against the target repository.